Brief Bio

 Recognized as an expert on coroners and death investigation, Christina has been interviewed and quoted by the Washington Post, the Philadelphia Inquirer, CNN, NBC News, the LA Times, and multiple regional and local media outlets on topics including drug deaths, unclaimed bodies, the COVID-19 pandemic, deaths in custody, and climate-related deaths.

 Christina has been a speaker for the Delaware Valley Chapter of Sisters in Crime, the Pennsylvania Sierra Club, and the Killer Nashville International Writers’ Conference, among others.
-A member of the Nonfiction Authors Association, Sisters in Crime, and the International Association of Coroners and Medical Examiners, Christina also serves as a Board Member of her Medical Society.
+She is a member of the Nonfiction Authors Association, Sisters in Crime, and the Authors Guild.
+Christina was also a long-time Officer and Board Member of the Chester County Medical Society.

 Born in the Netherlands, Christina emigrated to the United States when she was four and became the first in her family to attend college.
 A graduate of the Perelman School of Medicine at the University of Pennsylvania, Christina is board-certified in internal medicine and endocrinology.
 Before her election as Coroner of Chester County, PA, she worked as an internist, rural emergency-room doctor, clinical researcher, educator, and medical writer.
 Christina co-authored an academic study titled Coroner/Medical Examiner Services in Pennsylvania, and is the creator of Cause & Manner, a Medicolegal Death Investigation Blog.
-When she’s not writing, Christina volunteers at a free clinic, tends a wild garden in southeastern Pennsylvania, and supports the election of other progressive women to public office.
+After completing her term as coroner, Christina returned to medicine, volunteering at a free clinic.
+She lives in southeastern Pennsylvania where she writes, tends a wild garden, and supports the election of other progressive women to public office.